osmandapp/web/main/docs/user/plugins/osm-editing.md

 <InfoIncompleteArticle/>

-This plugin will help you participate in the OpenStreetMap project to create a detailed free geographical map of the world.

 ## Overview

-[OpenStreetMap](https://www.openstreetmap.org/about) is a global community that aims to draw a comprehensive map of the world and provide up-to-date open-source data to every user.
-OsmAnd **OpenStreetMap (OSM) editing plugin** allows you easily contribute to OpenStreetMap: you can create or modify [POIs](#create--modify-poi), add or comment [notes](#create--modify-osm-note), upload recorded GPX [tracks](#upload-gps-track).
+[OpenStreetMap](https://www.openstreetmap.org/about) (OSM) is a global community that aims to create a detailed free geographical map of the world and provide up-to-date open-source data to every user, and the OpenStreetMap editing plugin allows you to contribute to the community.

+With OsmAnd and the OSM editing plugin, you can easily contribute your own information to OpenStreetMap.org, such as to create or modify [POIs](#create--modify-poi), add or comment [notes](#create--modify-osm-note), and upload recorded GPX [tracks](#upload-gps-track).

 ## Setup

 To use OpenStreetMap editing plugin, you need to make the following settings:

 1. Enable [Plugin](../plugins/index.md#enable--disable).
-2. Set OpenStreetMap editing for the required [profile](../personal/profiles.md).
+2. Set OpenStreetMap editing  in any [profile](../personal/profiles.md).
-3. Enable the display of *OSM notes (online)* and/or *OSM edits* on the map in the [Configure map menu](../map/configure-map-menu.md/).
+3. Enable the display of *OSM notes (online)* or *OSM edits* on the map in the [Configure map menu](../map/configure-map-menu.md/).

 ## Settings